-The output UINT16 contains the control bits for the digital outputs of the B-channels.
+The two output bytes (Unsigned16) contain the control bits for the digital outputs of the B-channels.

-For controlling the digital A-Channels, the output Byte 1/Bit 0 of the appropriate slot module must be used.
+For controlling the digital A-Channels, the output Byte 1/Bit 0 of the appropriate sub-slot module must be used.

-Over the General Device Settings parameter Digital Out Ch.
+With the General Device Settings parameter Digital Out Ch.
 A Controlled By: Status/Control Module the control can be switched to the Control Bits.
-In this case, the outputs cannot be controlled by the slot output Byte 1/Bit 0.
+In this case, the outputs cannot be controlled by the sub-slot output Byte 1/Bit 0.